keithbuhler/keithbuhler.github.io/pages/fun2.md

        </div>
        <div class="product-info">
          <h2>The Buhler Report</h2>
-         <p>An entertaining and enlightening blog reflecting on timeless truth and current events.</p>
+         <p>An entertaining and enlightening blog reflecting on timeless truth and current events. http://www.keithbuhler.com/buhlerreport/</p>
        </div>
      </a>